alcideschaux/Penis-p3/README.md

 This repository also contains the following files:

-* The [.pdf version](https://github.com/alcideschaux/Penis-p53/blob/master/Article/p53_Penile.pdf) of the article sent for consideration of publication
+* The [.pdf version](https://github.com/alcideschaux/Penis-p53/blob/master/Article/p53_Penile.pdf) of the article sent for consideration of publication, along whit the [.Rmd](https://github.com/alcideschaux/Penis-p53/blob/master/Article/p53_Penile.Rmd) file that was used for building the article
 * The [BibTeX](https://github.com/alcideschaux/Penis-p53/blob/master/Article/References.bib) file containing all the references cited in the article
 * The [R script](https://github.com/alcideschaux/Penis-p53/blob/master/Article/p53_Penile.R) that was used for analyzing the dataset and writing the article
 * The [R Markdown](https://github.com/alcideschaux/Penis-p53/blob/master/README.Rmd) file used for this report